PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 sudo reboot
 ```
-### 8.3 Set up Cockpit-IndustrialPI
+### 8.3 Set up Cockpit-IndustrialPI 4
-+ To connect a notebook to your Industrial Pi, use an Ethernet cable to connect the notebook to one of the Industrial PI's Ethernet ports.
-Open your browser and enter http://industrialpiXXXXXX.local in your search bar.
-For XXXXXX, enter the six-digit serial number of the Industrial-Pi.
-You will find this number on the front of the Industrial Pi.
++ To connect a notebook to your IndustrialPI 4, use an Ethernet cable to connect the notebook to one of the Industrial PI's Ethernet ports.
+Open your browser and enter<br/> http://industrialpiXXXXXX.local in your search bar.
+For XXXXXX, enter the six-digit serial number of the IndustrialPI 4.
+You will find this number on the front of the IndustrialPI 4.
-+ Log in with the data provided on the sticker on the side of the Indutrial Pi.
++ Log in with the data provided on the sticker on the side of the IndutrialPI 4.
-+ It will open a dashboard of your IndustrialPi.
++ It will open a dashboard of your IndustrialPI 4.
-+ Under Tools you will find the item RevPi Configuration.
++ Under Tools you will find the item IndustrialPI Configuration.
 Click on it.
 + Now you will see various setting options.
 + To be on the safe side, please deactivate the bluetooth cennection.
 + Select the external antenna (SMA) under select antenna.
-+ then restart the Industrial Pi.
++ then restart the IndustrialPI 4.
 ```
 sudo reboot
 ```
 > [!Tip]
 > Use a WiFi endpoint device, e.g. a smartphone, and check whether you can see the new WiFi connection in your WiFi settings.
-If you see a loading icon then click on Information or Settings of your WiFi- connection.
-Under configure IP select the manual option and use an address in this network.<br/> Example: your access point is 192.168.0.102, use the address 192.168.0.103 and the subnet mask 255.255.255.0 for your mobil phone, the Router (Gateway) in your mobil phone is 192.168.0.1.
+Click on it and connect and see if you are then in the WiFi.
+You can see this by the checkmark and the WiFi icon.

 > [!Tip]
-> The next test is to try out the browser cockpit of your Industrial Pi.
-First connect your mobile phone or notebook to the existing Wifi connection.
-Then open any browser and enter the same host name as in the settings in the previous chapter.
+> The next test is to try out the browser cockpit of your IndustrialPI 4.
+First connect your mobile phone or notebook to the existing Wifi connection as described in the previous tip.
+Then open any browser and enter the same hostname as in the settings in the previous chapter.
 If you are asked for a user name and password, everything is correct.

 ## 9. Testing of Data exchange